Mental Health in Motherhood: Our Stories

 Treatment and Recovery

 Nearly sixty percent of adults (and fifty percent of children) with a mental health condition do not receive treatment in a given year.
-There are multiple possibilities as to why that may be, but for myself and other women that I know, shame often is a huge barrier to reaching out for help.
+There are multiple possibilities as to why that may be, but for myself and other women that I know, shame often is a huge barrier to reaching out for help with our mental health in motherhood.
 There is no shame in getting help in whatever form that looks like for you.
 There are many options for treatment that you can try.
 Here’s how a few women were able to find relief from their symptoms and begin to move forward with their lives.

 Back to top